Are we making ourselves stupid? Or, are we only being blind?

 I have been sheltering in place longer than Noah was on the Ark waiting for a sign from God.
-Hell, I didn't even want a white dove, all I wanted was to find something on television that didn't involve stupidity, fighting, screaming, laughing at other folk's misery, using sex to sell me something, gratuitous violence, fake news, etc. And it wasn't there find it.
+Hell, I didn't even want a white dove, all I wanted was to find something on television that didn't involve stupidity, fighting, screaming, laughing at other folk's misery, using sex to sell me something, gratuitous violence, fake news, etc. And it wasn't there to find.

 Remember what Murakami said about keeping our switches on?
-American society seems to be more concerned with keeping us all in the dark.
+The people in charge of American society seem to be more concerned with keeping us all in the dark.

 Then there was an article about some policemen in Fresno arresting two people for going to a Waffle house during the lockdown.
 All of the comments I read on social media regarding the incident were as heated and angry as the public commentary that preceded the American Civil War.